 This is a phase 2 trial.
 The researchers need around 200 people to join the 1st part of the trial and they think that up to 68 of those people will join the 2nd part.

 First, the trial team asks to use tissue samples (archival tumour samples) that were taken during a biopsy or during surgery.
 You also have a blood test.
-Doctors want to look for a change (a
+Doctors want to look for a change (a mutation) in your genes.

 Only people who have certain changes in their genes will be able to join the 1st part of this trial.
 Your doctor can tell you more about this.